 Just be sure to read the nutrition label to choose a quality snack stick.
 We created FBOMB Pork Snack Sticks because we were sick of standing in store aisles reading nutrition labels and leaving empty-handed.

-They’re portable, filling, and unlike most meat snack options, they are 100% free of unhealthy nitrates, MSG, or other junk.
+Our pork sticks are made with 100% natural pork from crate-free vegetarian-fed hogs.
+Plus, they’re portable, filling, and unlike most meat snack options, they are completely free of nitrates, added hormones, MSG, or other junk.

 Jerky is another great option if you’re looking for on-the-go protein.

 Usually made from dehydrated meat, jerky differs in texture from meat sticks but can be similar in nutritional profile.